anderslogg/geco/README.md

 ## Citing GECo

-If you use GECo in your work please cite the following paper:
+If you use GECo in your work please cite the following papers:

     @article{GECo2016,
         author = {Ames, Ellery and Andr{\'e}asson, H{\aa}kan and Logg, Anders},